 Marian Mosites Initiative for Personalized Head and Neck Cancer Research

 Thanks to a very generous donation from Steven and Marian Mosites, the Marian Mosites Initiative for Personalized Head and Neck Cancer Research was established at the Eye & Ear Foundation of Pittsburgh.
-Spearheading this Mosites Initiative, Robert Ferris, MD, PhD, Division Chief of Head and Neck Surgery within the Department of Otolaryngology, is now screening adults with HPV, a leading cause of head and neck cancer, by taking samples and studying how drugs that are already FDA approved can be used to change the way that HPV cells in humans with different genetic profiles proliferate as non-cancerous conditions.
+Spearheading this Mosites Initiative, Robert Ferris, MD, PhD, Director of the UPMC Hillman Cancer Center and Division Chief of Head and Neck Surgery within the Department of Otolaryngology, is now screening adults with HPV, a leading cause of head and neck cancer, by taking samples and studying how drugs that are already FDA approved can be used to change the way that HPV cells in humans with different genetic profiles proliferate as non-cancerous conditions.
 With enhanced screening opportunities in personalized medicine, the perceived inevitability of an invasive surgical removal, chemotherapy, and radiation is becoming less and less common.
 Once specific goal of these personalized forms of therapies is the reduction of toxic substances and lowered appearance of negative side effects that often come hand in hand with these traditional treatments.
 This approach has already proven to be effective in clinical trials, and, as enhanced screening practices are adopted, the world will see truly groundbreaking new options for curing cancers of the head and neck.

 With the help from the Mosites Family, as well as other Eye & Ear Foundation donors, we are initiating research to provide more effective treatments with less side effects, and ultimately, better outcomes for patients.